75th Ranger Regiment: 1st Ranger Battalion

 Soon after the United States entered World War II in 1941, General George C. Marshall, Chief of Staff of the United States Army, envisioned an elite unit of fifty men selected voluntarily from the 34th Infantry Division.
 To create and lead this new unit, Marshall picked Major William Orlando Darby, who was serving as General Russell P. Hartle's aide in Belfast, Northern Ireland, where he was frustrated with his lack of hands-on experience.
-On June 8, 1942, Darby—now known as the founder of the modern Rangers—was put in charge of the 1st Ranger Battalion under General Hartle.
+On 8 June 1942, Darby—now known as the founder of the modern Rangers—was put in charge of the 1st Ranger Battalion under General Hartle.

-On August 19, 1942, fifty Rangers fought alongside Canadian and British Commandos in the ill-fated Dieppe Raid on the coast of occupied France.
+On 19 August 1942, fifty Rangers fought alongside Canadian and British Commandos in the ill-fated Dieppe Raid on the coast of occupied France.
 Three Rangers were killed and several were captured.
 The first American soldier killed in Europe in World War II, Ranger Lieutenant E. V. Loustalot, was part of this raid.
 During the mission, Loustalot took command after the British captain leading the assault was killed.
 While attempting to reach a machine gun nest at the top of a cliff, he was wounded three times by enemy fire and killed.

-In November 1942, the entire 1st Ranger Battalion entered combat for the first time when they landed at Arzew, Algeria during Operation Torch.
+In November 1942, the entire 1st Ranger Battalion entered combat for the first time when they landed at Arzew, French Algeria during Operation Torch.
 The 1st were split into two groups in hopes of assaulting Vichy-French batteries and fortifications before the 1st Infantry Division would land on the beach.
 The operation was successful, and the unit sustained minimal casualties.

-On February 11, 1943, the Rangers moved 32 mi to raid an Italian encampment at Sened Station.
+On 11 February 1943, the Rangers moved 32 mi to raid an Italian encampment at Sened Station.
 Moving at night, the Rangers slipped to within 50 yd of the Italian outpost and began their attack.
 It took the battalion only 20 minutes to overtake the garrison and achieve their objective.
 Seventy-five Italians were killed and eleven were taken prisoner.
 Darby, along with four other officers and nine enlisted, was awarded the Silver Star Medal for this action.
 The battalion itself gained the nickname the "Black Death" by the Italians.

 At the time, the Italians still held the pass at Djebel El Ank, located at the far east edge of El Guettar.
 The Rangers linked up with engineers elements of the 26th Infantry, 1st Infantry Division, to attack the area in preparation for the Battle of El Guettar.
 The 1st Rangers orders were to move overland, on foot 12 mi to outflank the enemy's position.
 In eight hours of fighting, the Americans captured the objective; the 1st Rangers took 200 prisoners.